magic-lantern/nlp-specialization---coursera-deeplearning.ai/README.md

 [Slides](/course_1_nlp_with_classification_and_vector_spaces/slides) from each week are available.

+For each week, I have a `fiddled` folder that I store my changes/edits in.
+Original labs and assignments are in the `week X` folders
 #### Week 1: Sentiment Analysis with Logistic Regression

 * [Lab 1 - Natural Language preprocessing](course_1_nlp_with_classification_and_vector_spaces/week_1_sentiment_analysis_with_logistic_regression/c1_w1_lab1_preprocessing.md)